llestandi/llestandi.github.io/_news/phd_position.md

 ---
 layout: post
-date: 2025-01-29
+date: 2025-03-29
 inline: true
 related_posts: false
 ---

-As part of SAMSARA project, our team is opening a PhD position.
-More info here [english_pdf](../assets/pdf/SAMSARA_phd_opening.pdf)
+As part of SAMSARA project, our team will host a new PhD studend : Steven Lewis.